ksurana21/revpref/README.md

 The first element is a binary indicator telling us whether or not the data set passed the rationality test.
-Here, we see that the first element is 0 which means that the data set failed to satisfy GARP restrictions.
+Here, we see that the first element is 0 which means that the data set failed to satisfy GARP.
 The second element indicates that there are 8 GARP violations.
 In this example, we did not specify the efficiency level, in which case the default value of 1 was applied.
 In the next example, we check GARP at 90% efficiency level.

 ``` r